 Meanwhile private wealth is concentrated in the old.
 While employment opportunities have increased sharply for the over 65s over the past 10 years, for 18 to 24 year olds they have flat-lined.
 Self-employment is a very significant way of working now, but it favours middle age upwards with business experience.
 Meanwhile young people graduate from university with a great burden of student debt on their shoulders.

 If this situation is not to result in societal and economic instability, something must be done to re-balance the scales to provide more opportunity and resources for the disadvantaged young.
+Forty years ago Sir Keith Joseph spoke of breaking the ‘cycle of deprivation’, and the problem he identified is still with us today.

 Meanwhile the involvement of mentoring volunteers to work with these young people, helping them through the steps and showing interest in their progress, would help bind society together, repairing the damage caused by family fragmentation and the challenge presented by immigration.